Imagine Monroe Visioning Project

 The Charter establishes the roles, ground rules and goals for the Sounding Board.

-How long will it take to finish the visioning process?
+How long did it take to finish the visioning process?

 The timeline to develop a new vision is broken into four phases: assessment, planning, engagement, and evaluation.
-This work began in fall 2020 and is scheduled to finish in the fall 2021.
+This work began in fall 2020 and was completed in fall 2021.

 Why update Monroe's vision, mission, and core values now?

 As mentioned above, Monroe has experienced increasing growth with new local businesses opening and more people moving into the area over the past several years.
 Additionally, the COVID-19 pandemic has presented Monroe with new challenges that are not yet fully understood.
 And while the City’s current vision statement is included in our 20-year Comprehensive Plan, it doesn’t provide guidance on how the City should invest for the future.

 By collaborating with the community to develop a new vision statement, the Imagine Monroe visioning project aims to:

 - Help the City of Monroe articulate what it wants to be in the future, and how the City can position itself to achieve its future potential while still retaining its unique qualities.